square/gifencoder/README.md

 # gifencoder

-gifencoder is a pure Java library implementing the [GIF89a](http://www.w3.org/Graphics/GIF/spec-gif89a.txt) specification.
+gifencoder is a pure Java library implementing the [GIF89a specification](http://www.w3.org/Graphics/GIF/spec-gif89a.txt).
 It does not use AWT's `BufferedImage`, so it can be used on Android and other platforms lacking AWT.

 There is currently no support for transparency.

 ### Quantization and dithering

 GIF images are limited to 256 colors.
-If you try to encode an image with more than 256 colors, gifencoder's default behavior is to perform [median-cut quantization](http://en.wikipedia.org/wiki/Median_cut) with [Floyd-Steinberg dithering](http://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).
-That behavior is configurable though, and you can plug in a custom quantizer or ditherer.
+If you supply an image with more colors, gifencoder's default behavior is to perform [median-cut quantization](http://en.wikipedia.org/wiki/Median_cut) with [Floyd-Steinberg dithering](http://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).
+You can configure a different quantizer or ditherer through `ImageOptions`.

 ### Basic usage